mabenj/MiniImpPlus/README.md

 -   control flow constructs: while, if
 -   I/O: write
 -   variable (re)definitions and references

-This MiniImp+ implementation adds to this with the following:

 -   boolean operators: and, or
 -   literals: strings
 -   type casts: from int to string, from string to int